Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Application: International Law and Audience Costs

-In combination, the results correspond to the case of ``proportionate scaling up" presented in Table \ref{tab:Imp}.
-Perceived Immorality is found to be an important factor that leads to a scaling up of the audience costs effect given legalization.
-Yet it appears that other mediation channels also help to scale up that effect such that while the mediation channel via Perceived Immorality expands, it does not increase as a proportion of the total effect.
-Overall, the collective evidence provides support in favor of the theory that international legalization enhances audience costs (at least partially) by amplifying the perceived immorality of violating a foreign policy commitment.
+In combination, these results suggest that Perceived Immorality is an important factor that leads to a scaling up of the audience costs effect given legalization.
+Yet it appears that other mediation channels also help scale up that effect such that while the mediation channel via Perceived Immorality expands, it does not increase as a proportion of the total effect.\footnote{These results correspond to the case of ``proportionate scaling up" presented in Table \ref{tab:Imp} in Appendix H.} Appendix G presents the results when analyzing the variables on their raw five-point scale.
+While on a different scale, the results remain substantively and statistically unchanged.

-As explained in this study, it is difficult to have confidence in the accuracy of the individual $\widehat{ACME}$ estimates, even if covariates were to be included as controls, because this would require a strong assumption of no unobserved confounding of the mediator-outcome relationship.
-However, under a weaker set of assumptions, one can have greater confidence in the estimates of the CCM estimands, which also happen to be the estimands of primary interest for the particular theory and hypotheses at stake in this and many other applications.